 Imagine our delight when LWDG member Min Flemington shared this awesome recipe with the group!

-This is a great way to use leftover sloes after you have made and decanted your sloe gin.
+This is a great way to use leftover sloes after making and decanting your sloe gin.
 It can also be used with damson gin, damson brandy, cherry brandy or any berry containing liqueur.
-This versatile recipe also allows you to experiment with different types of chocolate too, giving you a variety of different truffles.
+This versatile recipe also allows you to experiment with different types of chocolate, giving you various truffles.

 - 75ml double cream